 Another recipe for Parfait amour (couleur rouge) had spirits with cloves and zests of citron and lemon.
 This was simply distilled and nothing added except colouring.
 The red colour would come from either cochineal, brasilwood or litmus.

-Huile de Vénus (Venus oil) consisted of spirits with caraway, skirret, green aniseed, mace (the spice that covered nutmeg) and orange zest.
+Huile de Vénus (Venus oil) consisted of spirits with caraway, skirret, green aniseed, mace (the spice that covers nutmeg) and orange zest.
 These were left to infuse then filtered.
 Vanilla spirit was then added.

 We can see that the cock-tail was a lot cheaper than the foreign distilled drinks at three farthings (¾ of a penny) compared to 6 or 7 pence for the liqueurs.
 As you would expect when it was simply spirits, water, sugar and a dash of bitters.
 I don't believe there was any ginger involved in the ingredients of the original cocktail.